 Imagine a Berlin fintech with 250 employees.
 They design a blended program:

-- 1x 90-minute live company-wide kickoff on AI, ethics and policies
+- 1x 90-minute live company-wide kickoff on AI, responsible use, and internal rules

-- 2-day deep dive for HR and managers on HR workflows and governance
+- 2-day deep dive for HR and managers on workflows, governance, and change messaging

 - Weekly 60-minute labs for sales, CS and product teams